fernandopalafox/fernandopalafox.github.io/content/infinity.md

 2. Come up with new and possibly better explanations about how the world works.
 If it survives criticism, build on it and repeat the cycle: conjecture, criticize, explain.
 > "Explanatory knowledge can give us the power to transform nature in a way that is not limited by parochial observations, but by universal laws."

-**Ideas replicate by being useful (i.e., closer to the truth) or by crippling critical thought.** Always be mindful of this when you learn a new idea.
-Does this idea improve my error-correction capabilities?
+**Ideas replicate by being useful (i.e., closer to the truth) or by crippling critical thought.** Always be mindful of this when you're exposed to a new idea that's particularly sticky.
+Does it improve my error-correction capabilities?
 Or, does it shut down critical thought?

 **Observations are not independent of theory.** We only know what to look for if we have an underlying explanation for how something works.
 This reminds me of Kuhn's thoughts on the practice of normal science (the regular work a scientist conducts after settling on a paradigm):
 > “The man who is striving to solve a problem defined by existing knowledge and technique is not, however, just looking around.
 He knows what he wants to achieve, and he designs his instruments and directs his thoughts accordingly.
 Unanticipated novelty, the new discovery, can emerge only to the extent that his anticipations about nature and his instruments prove wrong. . . .
 There is no other effective way in which discoveries might be generated.”